dankamongmen/notcurses/USAGE.md

 // Return a reference to the ncprogbar's underlying ncplane.
 #define NCPROGBAR_OPTION_RETROGRADE        0x0001u // proceed left/down
-#define NCPROGBAR_OPTION_LOCK_ORIENTATION  0x0002u // lock in orientation
-#define NCPROGBAR_OPTION_FORCE_VERTICAL    0x0003u // lock in vert

 typedef struct ncprogbar_options {
   // channels for the maximum and minimum points. linear interpolation will be
   // applied across the domain between these two. uint64_t maxchannels;
   uint64_t minchannels;
-  // provide NULL for default (geometric) glyphs. otherwise, provide one or
-  // more EGCs to be used for the progress bar. the last EGC provided will be
-  // at the head of the progress. the first will be used for the entirety of
-  // the tail. i.e. "▃▅🭂🭍" might yield "▃▃▃▃▅🭂🭍". note that such a set of EGCs
-  // would not work well for a vertical progress bar. const char egcs;
   uint64_t flags;
 } ncprogbar_options;

 struct ncplane* ncprogbar_plane(struct ncprogbar* n);

 // Set the progress bar's completion, a double 0 <= 'p' <= 1.